How to financially deal after you've been laid off

 I got a request to write about how to rebuild your finances after you’ve been laid off and I plan on writing that after I speak with some experts.
 However, I wanted to cover how to manage your money right after you’ve been laid off because one informs the other.

-Many tech companies have been laying off people while paying their CEOs millions of dollars.
-While that is a whole other topic, one thing remains, getting laid off sucks.
+No matter the year, one thing remains, getting laid off sucks.
 I know because it happened to me several times, thanks to working in media in the 2010s.

 *Pauses as her media friends nod*